Everything You Ever Wanted to Know About Moving Trucks

-In most cases, yes – but normally you will be required to pay extra to add additional drivers.
+In most cases, yes – but normally you'll be required to pay extra to add additional drivers.
 For instance, according to Penske's website, if you rent a Penske moving truck, you can add up to three additional drivers for $10 each (family members are no additional charge).
 Additional drivers normally have to meet a minimum age requirement and provide one or two forms of identification.
 Just remember that the person who signs the contract is usually the person responsible for the equipment.
 So if someone else is driving the moving truck and has an accident, you may be held financially responsible.

 Is a Class C driver's license required to drive a Penske, Budget or U-Haul moving truck?

 While you must be a licensed driver, because rental moving trucks are not considered commercial vehicles, a special license is not required.
-(If you are not a licensed driver, see question 14.)

 How old do you have to be to rent a moving truck?

 With U-Haul and Penske you must be at least 18 and have a valid driver's license (Penske requires two forms of identification).
 With a few exceptions, most Budget moving truck rental locations require you to be at least 24 years old to rent.
 In some locations they will rent to customers 21-23 years old with two forms of ID (including a driver's license) and an $18 per day underage surcharge.
 (There are exceptions for military members with travel orders).

 What is the biggest moving truck I can rent?